How to Replace a Temperature and Pressure (T&P) Relief Valve in a Water Heater

 Most hardware and home improvement stores carry replacement valves but if yours does not, try a local contractor or contractor supply house.
 Typically supply houses deal with contractors only, but some will sell this part to a private homeowner.

-This T&P valve will work on a marjority of water heaters out there.
-I use it quite frequently and have installed this little guy more than I care to count.
-It's a quality made and reliable pressure relief valve.
+I like a that will work on a marjority of water heaters out there.
+I use this one quite frequently and have installed this little guy more than I care to count.
+It's a quality made and reliable pressure relief valve. universal valve

 How mechanically inclined are you?